MEET THE TEAM

 Edna Fernandes, Co-Founder

 Edna is the Co-Founder of Beyond Conflict and author of the best-selling book Holy Warriors, a study of religious fundamentalism across four faiths.
 She is the author of The Last Jews of Kerala, a Sunday Times Travel Book of the Year, and The Hollow Kingdom, which examines Islamic State and the cult of jihad.
 Edna has worked as a foreign correspondent for the Financial Times, Reuters and the Mail on Sunday and been a commentator on the roots of religious extremism since 2005..

 John is a chartered accountant by training, John advises on the design and management of international development funds.
 He has established, advised or partnered with a number of not-for-profit organisations over the course of almost 10 years in the international development sector, working with US Aid.
-John is Assistant Director in International Development at PwC
+John is Director of International Development at PwC

-Kishan is a Senior Adviser on Freedom of Religion or Belief at the OSCE Office for Democratic Institutions and Human Rights.
+Kishan is Head, Tolerance and Non-Discrimination at the OSCE Office for Democratic Institutions and Human Rights.
 He has extensive experience dealing with religious freedom issues around the world and is a former Visiting Research Fellow at the Carr Centre for Human Rights at Harvard University and Fellow of the Montreal Institute for Genocide and Human Rights Studies.